livingsocial/bundler-patch/README.md

 from consideration because of the `-s` strict flag, so the most they can move is up to 1.4.4 and 2.0.4.

-In case 6, the prefer minimal switch `-p` means they only increment to the next available release.
+In case 6, the prefer minimal switch `-n` means they only increment to the next available release.

+In case 7, the `-s` strict flag removes any `bar` 2.1 versions from consideration, which restricts `foo` to 1.4.4 at latest. `bar` is not unlocked and therefore doesn't move.

-In case 7, the `-p` and `-m` switches allow both to move to just the next available minor version.
+In case 8, the `-n` and `-m` switches allow both to move to just the next available minor version.